 Buyer’s Guide – General

 It’s easy to get confused when you go shopping for electronics – most of the devices look and sound the same, and sitting down to try out each one is hardly a realistic proposition.
-Still, there are some things that you can look for to help keep yourself for settling for the wrong device.
+Still, there are some things that you can look for to help keep yourself from settling for the wrong device.

 On the software front, you’ll want the most recent version of your preferred operating system you can find.
 Getting the latest edition will mean more content is already optimized for your device and less work to do out of the box to get it ready to use.

 Always check to see if there are any file formats that your chosen tablet cannot run.
-Some tablets will need to be ‘unlocked’ in order to access certain games or videos, or simply be incapable of running certain files; don’t get yourself stuck with a gaming tablet that can’t handle your favorite games.
+Some tablets will need to be ‘unlocked’ to access certain games or videos, or simply be incapable of running certain files; don’t get yourself stuck with a gaming tablet that can’t handle your favorite games.

 As with all computers, take the time to check online if there are any known security flaws with your tablet of choice.
 Even a brief search of your tablet’s model number should be enough to turn up any major leaks for that device, so you know if you’re safe before you buy it.